christiskatsouris/Bootstrapping/README.md

 Learning Objectives: In this teaching page we present some key applications of the bootstrap resampling methodology for statistical inference purposes in time series regression models.

+## Bootstrap for Linear Time Series Regression Models

-## Bootstrap for Non-Linear Models
+## Bootstrap for Non-Linear Time Series Models

 Simulate a data generating process that corresponds to a stationary GARCH model using the code below: